[EUobserved] When can I see my loved one again?

 It would not have been easy.

 We would have had to spend two weeks in self-quarantine after arrival.
-The people we lived with (I have family in Warsaw) would also have had to quarantine.
+The people we lived with (I have relatives in Warsaw) would also have had to quarantine.

 There were "steep fines" for violators, a Polish official warned me.

-But it was off anyway.
+But Poland was off anyway.

 The Poles would have let me in, on my Polish passport, but they would not let my girlfriend through, because we were not married and she did not have a Polish residency or work permit.